Download PDF Document

 Suspension and/or Expulsion

-Any member may be suspended or expelled by a unanimous vote of the Executive Board as determined/defined by the Board of Directors.
+SECTION 1.
+Any member may be suspended or expelled for just cause by a unanimous vote of the Executive Board as determined/defined by the Board of Directors.

-Conduct that may result in the filing of charges includes, but is not limited to, unsafe firearm handling, continued non-sportsman like and/or disruptive behavior, participation in any club event while under the influence of any intoxicating beverage or illegal drug.
+SECTION 2.
+Conduct that may result in the filing of charges includes, but is not limited to, unsafe firearm handling, continued non-sportsmanship like and/or disruptive behavior, participation in any club event while under the influence of any intoxicating beverage or illegal drug.

+SECTION 3.
 Any member in good standing may refer charges against any member to the Executive Board.
 Such charges shall be in writing, clearly stating the facts, accompanied by all affidavits or exhibits, which are to be used in their support.
-Such charges shall be filed with the Secretary who will immediately notify the President.
-The President will present the charges at the next regular Executive Board meeting.
+Such charges shall be filed with the Secretary who will immediately notify the Executive Board.
+The President will present the charges at the next regular Executive Board Meeting.

-The accused may file an appeal for a hearing by the general membership of this Association within thirty (30) days of the Executive Board’s decision.
-A written appeal shall be filed with the Secretary, who will within 48 hours notify the President.
+SECTION 5.
+The accused may file an appeal for a hearing by the general membership of the Association within thirty (30) of the Executive Boards decisions.
+The written appeal shall be filed with the Secretary, who will within 48 hours notify the Executive Board.
 The President will present the appeal at the next regular Association meeting.

-A two-thirds (2/3) vote of the members in good standing at the Association meeting shall be required to reverse the decision of suspension or expulsion
+SECTION 7.
+A two-thirds (2/3) vote of all members in good standing in the Association shall be required to reverse the decision or suspension or expulsion.

 Article Article XI

-The capitol of this Association shall consist of such property as acquired, including any real property, by leasehold, or fee title, which it may acquire and hold in accordance with the law, such money as may be paid into the treasury of the Association by the members thereof as dues, fees and assessments, or received by the Association from other sources.
+SECTION 1.
+The capitol of this Association shall consist of such property as acquired, including any real property, by leasehold, or fee title, which it may acquire and hold in accordance with the law, such money as may be paid into the treasury of the Association by the members for dues, fees, and assessments, or received by the Association from other sources.

-No obligations and/or other encumbrances against the real property of the Association may be made without the approval of two-thirds (2/3) of the members in good standing in attendance at a regular business meeting.
+SECTION 3.
+No obligations and/or other encumbrances against the real property of the Association may be made without approval of two-thirds (2/3) of the members in good standing in attendance at a regular business meeting.

-The Association shall publish a complete year-to-date Income/Expense report, quarterly in the newsletter.
-Complete being defined as a beginning balance, totals of all Income/Expense categories and sub-categories and an ending balance.
-To be published in the April, July, October and January newsletters.
+SECTION 4.
+The Association shall provide a complete year-to-date Income/Expense report annually.
+The report must include at least a beginning balance, totals of all Income/Expense categories and sub-categories and an ending balance.
+Any member in good standing may request an Income/Expense report from the Treasurer.